 Why is this important?

 Every year, devastating forest fires take place in Europe and around the world, destroying thousands of hectares of forests.
-When the scale of a fire exceeds the capacity of a country to extinguish it, the EU Civil Protection Mechanism can be activated to coordinate the response from participating states.
+When the scale of a fire exceeds the capacity of a country to extinguish it, the EU Civil Protection Mechanism can be activated to provide a rapid and effective response.

 What are we doing?

 The European Commission's Emergency Response Coordination Centre (ERCC), the operational heart of the EU Civil Protection Mechanism, monitors forest fire risk and incidence across Europe around the clock using national monitoring services and tools such as EFFIS (the European Forest Fire Information System).

-Before the beginning of the forest fire season, the ERCC organises meetings with all countries participating in the EU Civil Protection Mechanism for an exchange of information on the state of preparedness for the upcoming forest fires season.
-Over the summer period, the ERCC also organises weekly coordination video conferences with the countries that are at high risk of forest fires and whose national capacities could get overwhelmed.
+Every year before the beginning of the forest fire season, the ERCC organises meetings with all countries participating in the EU Civil Protection Mechanism to exchange information on the state of preparedness for the upcoming season.
+Over the summer period, the ERCC and the countries that are at high risk of forest fires are in contact on a weekly basis.
 Spain, Croatia, Portugal, Greece, Italy and France are the most fire-prone countries in Europe.

-When forest fires occur and when national capacities to respond are surpassed, EU countries can show solidarity by sending assistance in the form of water-bombing aircraft, helicopters, fire-fighting equipment and personnel.
+When forest fires occur and when national capacities to respond are surpassed, European countries can show solidarity by sending assistance in the form of water-bombing aircraft, helicopters, fire-fighting equipment and personnel.
 To provide for a joint and coordinated response, they frequently channel the assistance and exchange real-time information through the EU Civil Protection Mechanism.
-In addition, the EU Civil Protection Mechanism can co-finance the transport of assistance to the affected area.
+In addition, the Mechanism can co-finance the transport of assistance to the affected area.

-The EU Civil Protection Mechanism was activated more than 55 times since 2007 to respond to forest fires inside and outside Europe (including pre-alerts and monitoring requests).
+The EU Civil Protection Mechanism has been activated more than 55 times since 2007 to respond to forest fires inside and outside Europe (including pre-alerts and monitoring requests).

-In addition, the satellite mapping service has been activated 12 times in response to forest fires related emergencies since 2012.
+In addition, since 2012 the satellite mapping service of the European Commission has produced satellite maps for 12 forest fires related emergencies.